Andrettin/Wyrmsun/readme.txt

 - 1.7.1
 -----------------------------------------------------------------------

+* Grand Strategy
+- Added Bornholm province.
+- Added the Burgundian succession line of Gundahar (the historical Burgundian chief who became Gunnar in the Norse myths and Günter in the Nibelungenlied).

 * Units
 - The Germanic Skutan is now drawn in layers.
 - Improvement to the Suebi Krieger's east/west walk animations.